 This way, you get natural light without all the heat.
 Thermal curtains come in various colors and patterns and can be found everywhere, from Family Dollar to Walmart.

 Use the Slow Cooker

-Sadly, I’m the type that loves all foods, all year round.
+Sadly, I’m the type that loves all foods all year round.
 I’m not strictly a salad or cold-meal girl in the summer months.
 This is why I use the slow cooker a lot.
-I’m able to make comfort food without heating up the entire house.
-This means I don’t have to use more energy keeping the house cool.
-Best of all, slow cookers use a lot less energy than your oven.
+I’m able to make comfort food without heating the entire house.
+I don’t have to use more energy to keep the house cool.
+Best of all, slow cookers use less energy than your oven.

 Choose a Comfortable Temperature and Stick to It

 You may be tempted to adjust your thermostat when you’re at work.
 However, your home’s cooling system will have to work harder to bring the temperature back to your desired setting once you get home.